Skip to main content

 • Tested on testnet with same configuration

-• Condition contracts are verified on block explorer
+• Verify condition contracts on the block explorer

 Testing Your Configuration